 The diversity within each track is coupled with the impressive stylistic ground covered over the course of the entire album.
 The second half of the record especially contains forays into other styles than the first half’s transcendent beauty, one of them being “Lowlan.”
 This track is a dissonant, lengthy cut that explores the eerier, more uncomfortable side of ambient music, filled with breathy rushes of sound and subtle, pattering drum loops.
 “Hok” is the most destructive track here, clashing heavy pulses of distorted keyboards against a wave-like pattern of richly layered chords that seem to diverge further away from a central harmony as the track goes on.
 These diversions from the other, more overtly romantic excursions showcase Oto Hiax’s ability to bring their composition style into other sonic realms.

 Some of these tracks are shorter and serve the purpose of moving the record between different sections.
 While these tracks do feature the same level of intricacy as do the others, their brief length doesn’t allow the ideas to flesh out as fully on tracks like “Flist” and “Eses Mitre,” two early cuts that possess a childlike wonderment.
 These briefer cuts lack some of the vigor that other tracks have, but they’re welcome as short breaks from the heavier pieces.

 s/t is powerful, mood-altering music.
 The duo’s heartwarming synthesizers and skyward-searching songs offer a fantastic experience to live through.
 Where a good portion of contemporary ambient music attempts to frighten or warn, s/t soothes.
 There is darkness here, but it’s combatted by the group’s penchant for sunnier textures.
-Oto Hiax make a record so glorious that it’s difficult to do anything but feel the warmth this music exudes. –Connor Lockie
+Oto Hiax make a record so glorious that it’s difficult to do anything but feel the warmth this music exudes. –Audrey Lockie